Vamsi995/Vamsi995.github.io/_projects/ Multi Agent Reinforcement Learning for Cooperative and Independent behaviors on Highways and Ring Roads.md

     image_path: assets/images/unsplash-gallery-image-3-th.jpg
     alt: "placeholder image 3"
 ---

+This project is an extension to the work done by Prof. Cathy Wu in the paper [Dissipating stop-and-go waves in closed and open networks via deep reinforcement learning](https://ieeexplore.ieee.org/abstract/document/8569485) and the work of Fang-Chieh Chou in the paper [The Lord of the Ring Road: A Review and Evaluation of Autonomous Control Policies for Traffic in a Ring Road](https://dl.acm.org/doi/abs/10.1145/3494577), where we explore the decentralized coordinated multi agent version using algorithms like QMIX, VDN to dissipate traffic congestion waves.

 You can find full details about the project in this report [Capstone Project Report](/assets/images/projects/MultiAgent/BTP.pdf).